Swaminarayan Akshardham (Delhi): Akshardham Mandir

 The main feature of the complex is the temple, the Akshardham Mandir.
 It is 141 ft high, 316 ft wide, and 356 ft long.
 It is carved with flora, fauna, dancers, musicians, and deities.
 It is located on the banks of the Yamuna River.

 The Akshardham Mandir was designed by BAPS Swamis and Virendra Trivedi, a member of the Sompura family.
 It is constructed from Rajasthani pink sandstone and Italian Carrara marble.
 According to traditional Hindu architectural guidelines (Shilpa shastras), the temple was constructed without ferrous metals and thus has no support from steel or concrete.
-The architecture is inspired by the Māru-Gurjara architecture style.
+The architecture is inspired by the Māru-Gurjara style.

 The mandir contains 234 carved pillars, nine domes, and many murti statues.
-At its base is the Gajendra Pith, a plinth with 148 life-sized elephants weighing a total of 3000 tons.
+At its base is the Gajendra Pith, a plinth with 148 life-sized elephants weighing a total of 3,000 tons.

 Under the temple's central dome lies the 3.4 m high murti of Swaminarayan seated in abhayamudra to whom the temple is dedicated.
 This is surrounded by images of the faith's lineage of gurus, depicted in postures of devotion or service.
 Each murti is made of the pañcadhātu, the five metals.
 The temple houses the murtis of Sita-Rama, Radha-Krishna, Shiva-Parvati, and Lakshmi-Narayana.